awsarchitect2030/devops_sample_work/README.md

-File in this folder contains execution steps
+File in this folder contains usecase and the execution steps